juttle/juttle-gmail-adapter/docs/adapter_impl_notes.md

 Every ``read`` command can contain a [filter expression](https://github.com/juttle/juttle/blob/master/docs/concepts/filtering.md) that is used as an initial filter for the messages selected by the adapter.
 An adapter is not obligated to support a filter expression.
 The ``filter`` proc allows for filtering of points within programs.
 However, for performance reasons it is highly recommended that adapters implement filter expressions and push filtering into the backend whenever possible.

-A filter expression either takes the form of a free-text search or a field match expression, possibly combined with logical operators like ``AND``, ``OR``, etc.
+A filter expression either takes the form of a full-text search or a field match expression, possibly combined with logical operators like ``AND``, ``OR``, etc.

 ## The ``read`` Proc